Avinash-Murugappan/CI-CD-Simple-Survey-Form-kubernetes/README.md

-DevOps: Simple Survey Form deployed to kubernetes using Jenkins as CI/CD -Avinash Murugappan
+DevOps: Simple Survey Form deployed to kubernetes using Jenkins as CI/CD <br>
+-Avinash Murugappan

 The Steps are as follows: